Femprow Awards Women Entrepreneurs - UrduPoint

 Femprow Awards Women Entrepreneurs

-KARACHI, (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Femprow, a social enterprise engaged in empowering women in their professions and economic affairs, on Saturday organized a business anniversary meet-up and an award show to laud the growth and commitment of entrepreneurs.
+KARACHI, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :Femprow, a social enterprise by Nadia Patel Gangjee, engaged in empowering women in their professional and economic affairs, organized Femprow's 4th-anniversary meet-up and an award show on Saturday evening to laud the growth and commitment of women entrepreneurs.

+Speaking on the occasion, Founder & CEO of Femprow, Nadia Patel Gangjee, shared about the impact of work done by Femprow and congratulated women entrepreneurs contributing to the economy of Pakistan.
+She encouraged them to support other emerging entrepreneurs.

-The management team was led by Femprow's Training and Partnerships Manager Hirah Tazmeen.
+The Femprow Women in business Anniversary Meet-up and Femprow Sheroes Award Event was led by Femprow's Training and Partnerships Manager Hirah Tazmeen.

 Under Femprow's own initiatives and global partnerships, Femprow has trained more than 10,000 Pakistani women entrepreneurs from more than 72 cities of Pakistan and 20-plus countries, along with hosting a digital community for approximately 30,000 entrepreneurial women.